 Android devices come with the emergency call button.
 It appears on the lock screen if the screen lock is a pin, password, or pattern.

-It would be beneficial.
 But at the same time, there is a possibility that anyone can use your phone’s emergency call screen (without unlocking device) or accidentally dialing to emergency numbers.

 But, if you want to get rid of the emergency call button, then you can do it with the help of apps or modules on Android.

 Remove Emergency Call Button from Android Lock Screen